adamwynne/twitter-api/README.md

 The calls are declared with numerous macros that allow all sorts of fanciness.
 Note that unlike other API's, the parameters for each call are not hard-coded into their Clojure wrappers.
 I just figured that you could look them up on the dev.twitter.com and supply them in the :params map.

 Some points about making the calls:
 * You can authenticate or not, by including or omitting the _:oauth-creds_ keyword and value.
-The value should be a _twitter.oauth.OauthCredentials_ structure (usually the result of the _twitter.oauth/make-creds_ function)
+The value should be a _twitter.oauth.OauthCredentials_ structure (usually the result of the _twitter.oauth/make-oauth-creds_ function)
+* The macros are designed so that you can define new functions, including new default params if you wish by composing functionality from the sub-macros/functions

 ## Building